freqtrade/freqtrade/docs/hyperopt.md

 Use  `<hyperoptname>` as the name of the custom hyperopt used.

-The `-e` flag will set how many evaluations hyperopt will do.
+The `-e` option will set how many evaluations hyperopt will do.
 We recommend running at least several thousand evaluations.

-The `--spaces all` flag determines that all possible parameters should be optimized.
+The `--spaces all` option determines that all possible parameters should be optimized.
 Possibilities are listed below.

 !!!
 Note
     By default, hyperopt will erase previous results and start from scratch.
 Continuation can be archived by using `--continue`.